blessymuigai2023-gif/blessymuigai2023/markdown-practice.md

 I am currently working on:

--Improving my skills
+- Improving my skills
--Building projects
+- Building projects
--Staying consistent
+- Staying consistent

 Here is one of my favorite resources: GitHub